Henry Colborn (or Colbron) Trust

 Given the Trust's highly specific geographic focus and clear eligibility criteria, successful applications likely demonstrate:

-1. Supplementary Nature: The Trust exists to provide benefits “not normally provided by the local education authority.”
+- Supplementary Nature: The Trust exists to provide benefits not normally provided by the local education authority.
 Applications should demonstrate that the requested funding fills a gap in mainstream provision rather than duplicating existing support.

 Key Takeaways for Grant Writers

-• Optimal application window: Submit between January and March to minimize documentation requests and demonstrate good planning.
+- Optimal application window: Submit between January and March to minimise documentation requests and demonstrate good planning.

-• Small charity, focused mission: With income under £100,000 and just three trustees, this is a small trust with a clear, unchanging mission dating back to 1655.
-Applications should respect its historical focus on supplementing Ashwell children's education.
+- Small charity, focused mission: With income under £100,000 and a focused mission dating back to 1655, this trust has a clear, unchanging commitment to supplementing Ashwell children's education.
+Applications should respect its historical focus and geographic restrictions.

 Similar Funders